Blackberry smoothy sauce. A 2-ingredient recipe, 100% foraged

 Looking for a wild candidate in the Malvaceae family: mallow flowers?

-Yet, there are common wild cousins of rose mallow that where still flowering in nearby meadows about a month ago: mallows.
+Yet, there are common wild cousins of rose mallow that were still flowering in nearby meadows about a month ago: mallows.

 After checking again, I realize there still remain some little mallow plants here and there with their little mallow flowers.
 I find what I believe to be some common mallow, and some lighter and smaller dwarf mallow.

 Yes!
 Similar results as with rose mallow.
-Unctuous, not fibery, mild taste.
+Unctuous, not fibrous, mild taste.
 And, this time, 100% foraged ingredients!